CCGE-Cambridge/lowess/README.md

 ## Instalation
-Th package can be installed with
+The package can be installed with `pip` via the command:
 `$ pip install lowess`
-Or download from GitHub and install
+Or download from GitHub and installed via

     $ git clone git@github.com:CCGE-Cambridge/lowess.git
     $ cd lowess